Milton C. Moreland

-Milton C. Moreland is an American academic administrator and archaeologist serving as the 21st president of Centre College in Danville, Kentucky.
-A graduate from the University of Memphis, Moreland taught for eight years at Huntingdon College and was a member of the faculty and administration for thirteen years at Rhodes College, serving for some time as the dean of faculty, vice president for academic affairs, and provost.
+Milton Carl Moreland (born February 5, 1966) is an American academic administrator and archaeologist who is the 21st and current president of Centre College in Danville, Kentucky.
+A graduate of the University of Memphis, Moreland taught for eight years at Huntingdon College and was a member of the faculty and administration for thirteen years at Rhodes College, serving for some time as the dean of faculty, vice president for academic affairs, and provost.
 In February 2020, he was announced as president of Centre College; he assumed office on July 1, 2020, succeeding John A. Roush, and was formally inaugurated in October 2021.

 Early life and education

-Moreland was born and raised in Boise, Idaho.
+Milton Carl Moreland was born on February 5, 1966, in Boise, Idaho.
 He earned a Bachelor of Arts in history from the University of Memphis, where he graduated with honors.
 This was followed by a Master of Arts and PhD, both in religious studies, from Claremont Graduate University in Claremont, California.
 Moreland wrote his honors thesis on the Nag Hammadi library.